Moamen-Islam-Talima/SQL-Analysis---Coffee-Sales-Data-/README.md

 ---

 ## License

-This project is licensed under the MIT LICENSE.
-See the LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.